Chiral $Z^\prime$ in FASER, FASER2, DUNE, and ILC beam dump experiments: TRACK LENGTH

-The track length $l_i$ of a particle $i$ is a useful variable to estimate how many particles are produced in electromagnetic shower.
-This variable depends on particle species, beam energy, and material of beam dump.
-For example, for the case of electron beam, the track length of electron consists of the contributions from not only electromagnetic shower, but also beam electrons.
-For removing the dependence of the material detail, we introduce the dimensionless normalized track length defined by
+The track length $l_i$ of a particle $i$ is a useful variable to estimate how many particles are produced in electromagnetic showers.
+This variable depends on particle species, beam energy, and material of the beam dump.
+For example, in the case of the electron beam, the track length of electrons consists of the contributions from not only electromagnetic shower, but also beam electrons.
+For removing the dependence on the material detail, we introduce the dimensionless normalized track length defined by

 where $\rho$ and $X_0$ stand for the density and radiation length of the beam dump material, respectively.

 In this paper, we use \texttt{EGS5}~\cite{Hirayama:2005zm} code embedded in \texttt{PHITS\,3.23}~\cite{Sato:2018}, which is one of calculation code for Monte Carlo simulation, and estimate the track length of electron and positron in beam dump.
 In Figs.~\ref{fig:track-length}, we show the results of the Monte Carlo simulation.